Contamination Bias in Linear Regressions: Motivating Example

 To illustrate the potential magnitude of bias in this example, suppose that classroom reductions have no effect on student achievement (so $\tau_1(0)=\tau_1(1)=0$), but that the effect of a teaching aide varies across schools.
-In the school $1$ the aide is highly effective, $\tau_2(1)=1$ (which may be the reason for the higher push in this school to place students into treatment groups), but in the school $0$, the aide has no effect, $\tau_2(0)=0$. \Cref{eq:simple_bias} then shows that the regression coefficient on the first treatment identifies
+In school $1$ the aide is highly effective, $\tau_2(1)=1$, (which may be the reason for the higher push in this school to place students into treatment groups) but in school $0$, the aide has no effect, $\tau_2(0)=0$.
+By \cref{eq:simple_bias}, the regression coefficient on the first treatment identifies

-Thus, in this example, a researcher would conclude that small classrooms have a sizeable negative effect on student achievement (equal in magnitude to around half of the true teaching aide effect in school $1$), despite the true small-classroom effect being zero for all students.
-This treatment effect coefficient can be made arbitrarily large or small (and positive or negative), depending on the heterogeneity of the teaching aide effects across schools.
+Thus, in this example, a researcher would conclude that small classrooms have a sizable negative effect on student achievement---equal in magnitude to around half of the true teaching aide effect in school $1$---despite the true small-classroom effect being zero for all students.
+This treatment effect coefficient can be engineered to match an arbitrary magnitude and sign by varying the heterogeneity of the teaching aide effects across schools.